boone-studios/laravel-surrealdb/CONTRIBUTING.md

 Please read and understand the contribution guide before creating an issue or pull request.

+## Project Setup &amp; Architecture

+### Requirements

+- PHP 8.1+
+- Composer
+- SurrealDB

+## Setup

+> [!NOTE]
+> Be sure to have SurrealDB running in the background prior to testing; otherwise, you will encounter a bunch of errors.

+Clone the repository to your local machine.
+Use Composer to install the project dependencies, and run `vendor/bin/pest` to run all tests.
+If your environment is configured correctly, then all tests should pass.
+The database connection for tests is located in [database.php](https://github.com/boone-studios/laravel-surrealdb/blob/main/tests/config/database.php) in the _tests_ directory.

 ## Etiquette

 This project is open source, and as such, the maintainers give their free time to build and maintain the source code